eps696/aphantasia/README.md

 python clip_fft.py -t "macro figures" -t2 "micro details" -t0 "avoid this" --size 1280-720
 ```

 `--steps N` sets iterations count.
-50-100 is enough for a starter; 500-1000 would elaborate the image more thoroughly.
+50-100 is enough for a starter; 500-1000 would elaborate it more thoroughly.
 `--samples N` sets amount of the image cuts (samples), processed at one step.
-With more samples you can set fewer iterations for about the same result (and vice versa).
+With more samples you can set fewer iterations for similar result (and vice versa).
 200/200 is a good guess.
 `--fstep N` tells to save every Nth frame (useful with high iterations).
 `--dual` turns on optimisation with both CLIP models (a bit different results).
-`--invert` negates the whole criteria, if you fancy checking "the totally opposite".
+`--invert` negates the whole criteria, if you fancy checking "totally opposite".

-`--uniform` mode (on by default) sets random sampling, usually producing seamlessly tileable textures.
+`--uniform` mode ('on' by default) sets random sampling, usually producing seamlessly tileable textures.
 Set it to `False`, if you need more centered composition.
 `--save_pt myfile.pt` will save FFT params, to resume for next query with `--resume myfile.pt`.

 ## Credits